Last reviewed 24 November 2020

 What is coronavirus?

-The World Health Organisation defines coronaviruses as a family of viruses that cause infectious illness ranging from very mild to very severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
+The World Health Organization (WHO) defines coronaviruses as a family of viruses that cause infectious illness ranging from very mild to very severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
 Covid-19 is a new strain which originated in China at the end of 2019.
 It has since spread worldwide, initiating a global pandemic public health emergency.

 How does coronavirus spread?